riffomonas/RR_R25_2014/research_plan.md

 The autotutorials for this module will be accessible to participants through a freely accessible website.
 We are using this project to launch the "Riffomonas" project (www.riffomonas.org).
-The title of this project refers to the musical idea of "riffing" and a comon suffix for bacterial genera.
+The title of this project refers to the musical idea of "riffing" and a common suffix for bacterial genera.
 Riffing is where a musician repeats a theme and alters the theme using their own style.
 This is what we want for microbiome research - the ability to repeat an analysis, but then be able to take the analysis further with additional data or new methods.